isosorbide dinitrate (Isordil Titradose, Dilatrate-SR, Isochron)

 GENERIC NAME: isosorbide dinitrate

-BRAND NAMES: Isordil Titradose, Dilatrate-SR, Isochron
+BRAND NAMES: Isordil, Isordil Titradose, Dilatrate-SR

-DRUG CLASS AND MECHANISM: Isosorbide dinitrate is in the class of drugs called nitrates and it used for treating and preventing angina or heart pain.
+DRUG CLASS AND MECHANISM: Isosorbide dinitrate is in the class of drugs called nitrates, and it is used for treating and preventing angina or heart pain.
 Other nitrates include nitroglycerin (Nitrostat, Nitroquick, Nitrolingual, Nitro-Dur and others) and isosorbide mononitrate (Imdur, Ismo, Monoket).
 Isosorbide dinitrate is converted in the body to isosorbide mononitrate which is the active chemical.

 Report Problems to the Food and Drug Administration